Guidance

 Purple Book bereavement guide

-Every bereavement is unique, whether that be in the circumstances of the death itself, the dynamics of the particular family, or the way family members individually manage their loss; some want to be left alone, others need time and support before they can even start thinking of what to do next, while for others the need to do something constructive is an important part of their grieving process.
+Every bereavement is unique, whether that be in the circumstances of the death itself, the dynamics of the particular family or partnership, or the way family members individually manage their loss; some want to be left alone, others need time and support before they can even start thinking of what to do next.
+Whilst for others the need to do something constructive is an important part of their grieving process.

 The Purple Book has been designed to provide you with information and contact details of organisations and networks who offer support should you wish to approach them in your own time.
 It does not try to answer every question, as the unique nature of each bereavement means that the answers may differ, but it does try to help point you to where some of the answers may lie.
 Many will be of immediate value, while other elements may be useful in the future.

-In addition to the hard copy of the Purple Book provided to the family member being supported by the VO, an online version is also available which can easily be shared amongst those more widely affected by the bereavement.
+In addition to the hard copy of the Purple Book provided to the family member or partner and being supported by the Visiting Officer, an online version is available on GOV.UK which can easily be shared amongst those more widely affected by the bereavement.

 Clive Montellier